TorBox-App/hosted-privacy_policy/README.md

 <h1>TorBox's Privacy Policy</h1>

 <p>This document is the official and most updated version of the privacy policy.
-This document was last updated Friday, Janurary 12, 2024 and is in effect Friday, Janurary 12, 2024.
+This document was last updated Sunday, September 8, 2024 and is in effect Friday, Janurary 12, 2024.
 This document can be found at <a href="https://github.com/TorBox-App/hosted-privacy_policy" target="_blank">https://github.com/TorBox-App/hosted-privacy_policy</a> and <a href="https://torbox.app/privacy" target="_blank">https://torbox.app/privacy</a> where it is mirrored between sites.</p>

 <p><strong>We are TorBox ("we", "us", "TorBox") operate https://torbox.app as well as any other related products and services that refer or link to these terms (collectively the "services" or "service").</strong></p>